Anuja0109/React-Typescript/README.md

 # React-Typescript
-setup Project on React with Typescript with SASS
+setup Project on React with Typescript and SASS